suiware/walrus-sites-deploy/README.md

 **The project is under development, so avoid using it in production until further notice.**

-Walrus Sites deployment script which publishes/updates a folder to Walrus Sites.
+Walrus Sites deployment script which publishes/updates a folder to/on Walrus Sites.

 ## Features